Raiyaxi-Ziaoi/Note-Searcher/README.md

 </h2></div>
 <br/>

+Place in the directory of notes and run main.py.
+Once you enter the keyword, it will search all files in this directory and sub-directories.

 <i>
     Note: I am a beginner to Python so feel free to clone this repository to edit and optimise the code.
 </i>